-The Sampo Group companies are also committed to encouraging suppliers and other business partners to respect and comply with human rights and encourages them to adopt the principles of the Sampo Group Code of Conduct, which suppliers and other business partners are encouraged to adopt.
-Furthermore, some Group companies have more specific policies on these matters for their own suppliers, for example a Supplier Code of Conduct.
+The Sampo Group companies are also committed to encouraging suppliers and other business partners to respect and comply with human rights.
+This shows, for example, in the Sampo Group Code of Conduct, which suppliers and other business partners are encouraged to adopt.
+Furthermore, some Group companies have more specific policies on these matters for their own suppliers (e.g., Supplier Code of Conduct).

-Responsibility for human rights and labor practices at If has been divided among different functions including, for example, Compliance, Risk Management, and HR.
-The Risk Management and Compliance functions are responsible for reporting on incidents to the Boards of Directors and CEOs within If.
+Responsibility for human rights and labour practices at If has been divided among different functions including, for example, Compliance, Risk Management, and HR.
+The Risk Management and Compliance functions are responsible for reporting on incidents to the boards of directors and CEOs within If.

-If follows local legislation on human and labor rights in all its operating countries.
+If follows local legislation on human rights and labour practices in all its operating countries.
 If’s Ethics Committee is an advisory and preparatory body to the CEO’s meetings, held at least four times a year.
-The chairman of the committee is the Head of HR and members represent corporate functions, second line, and all business areas.
-The committee discusses and coordinates ethics issues within the company and provides recommendations on related matters, including human rights and labor practices.
-If’s Ethics Policy, which is based on the Global Compact, describes ethical standards, goals, principles, and responsibilities in more detail, including the company’s commitment to respecting human rights.
+The chair of the committee is the Head of HR, and members represent corporate functions, the second line, and all business areas.
+The committee discusses and coordinates ethics issues within the company and provides recommendations on related matters, including human rights and labour practices.
+If’s Ethics Policy, which is based on the UN Global Compact, describes ethical standards, goals, principles, and responsibilities in more detail, including the company’s commitment to respecting human rights.
 The policy applies to all If employees.

-If also expects its suppliers and business partners to conduct their business in a lawful and ethical manner, which includes adopting business practices compliant with human rights, labor rights, and other employment practices within their business and their supply chains.
+If also expects its suppliers and business partners to conduct their business in a lawful and ethical manner, which includes adopting business practices compliant with human rights, labour rights, and other employment practices within their business and their supply chains.
 If has a Supplier Code of Conduct, which defines the minimum requirements that If asks suppliers to respect when conducting business with If.
-The code covers the ten principles of the Global Compact and other material corporate responsibility matters, and it is mandatory for all new and renewed supplier contracts.
+The code covers the ten principles of the UN Global Compact, including human rights, and other material sustainability matters, and it is mandatory for all new and renewed supplier contracts.

 As a company, Topdanmark has a responsibility to ensure that human rights are respected in its own operations and in the entire value chain.
 Topdanmark has devised a materiality assessment, in which a focus on human rights is seen as neither a high risk nor a great business opportunity, but it is seen as an area that demands focus and responsibility throughout the company.

 Topdanmark follows and complies with Danish legislation, which incorporates internationally recognised human rights.
-In addition, Topdanmark has a Policy for Human Rights, and human rights is also one of Topdanmark’s focus areas regarding corporate responsibility.
-Topdanmark joined the Global Compact in 2010, and the company is continuously working on integrating the ten principles, including principles on human rights and labor, into its policies and business.
+In addition, Topdanmark has a Policy for Human Rights, and human rights is also one of the company’s focus areas regarding sustainability.
+Topdanmark joined the UN Global Compact in 2010, and the company is continuously working on integrating the ten principles, including principles on human and labour rights, into its policies and business.

 Topdanmark closely monitors human rights issues that the company might face in connection with its various business activities.
-Topdanmark has concluded that the company’s policies, initiatives, and management systems are in place when it comes to safeguarding human rights-related issues.
-This includes, for example, investment activities, for which procedures and policies are in place; protection of personal data, where procedures and policies have been established; employee relations, where a range of HR policies and a management system have been established; and non-discrimination, where Topdanmark focuses especially on equal opportunities of women and men.
+Topdanmark has policies, initiatives, and management systems in place when it comes to safeguarding human rights-related issues.
+These include, for example, investment activities, for which procedures and policies are in place; protection of personal data, where procedures and policies have been established; and employee relations and non-discrimination, where a range of HR policies, a management system, and initiatives have been established.

-Topdanmark also works together with a number of suppliers to ensure best possible service for the company’s customers and to get access to supplies for its own use.
+Topdanmark also works with several suppliers to ensure the best possible service for the company’s customers and to get access to supplies for its own use.
 Topdanmark wants to establish trusting and professional collaboration with its suppliers, with a focus on quality and sustainability.
-Irresponsible conduct in the supply chain, such as non-compliance with the principles of the Global Compact, is not only incompatible with Topdanmark’s Corporate Social Responsibility (CSR) policy, but it can also damage the company’s reputation and consequently revenue.
-In order to counter this risk, Topdanmark has an ESG programme for suppliers, including a supplier Code of Conduct.
+Irresponsible conduct in the supply chain, such as non-compliance with the principles of the UN Global Compact, is not only incompatible with Topdanmark’s policies, but it can also damage the company’s reputation and consequently revenue.
+To counter this risk, Topdanmark has an ESG programme for suppliers, including a supplier Code of Conduct.

 At Topdanmark, human rights violations are reported either directly to HR or via the whistleblowing system.

-Hastings Group (Hastings) understands its responsibilities to protect and respect internationally accepted human rights, specifically those defined within the UK’s Human Rights Act of 1998.
-Hastings also has the appropriate mechanisms to both identify and remedy any conduct or situation which falls below the standards it has set.
+Hastings understands its responsibilities to protect and respect internationally accepted human rights, specifically those defined within the UK’s Human Rights Act of 1998.
+Hastings also has the appropriate mechanisms to both identify and remedy any conduct or situation that falls below the standards it has set.

-Hastings complies with applicable human rights and employment legislation and strives to ensure that all its employment policies, processes and practices support its commitment to value and uphold the human rights of its employees.
-By adopting this integrated approach Hastings supports the articles of the UK Human Rights Act which it believes have the greatest impact on the employment relationship, being:
+Hastings complies with applicable human rights and employment legislation and strives to ensure that all its employment policies, processes, and practices support its commitment to value and uphold the human rights of its employees.
+By adopting this integrated approach, Hastings supports the articles of the UK Human Rights Act that it believes have the greatest impact on the employment relationship, being:

-Mandatum Life respects internationally recognized human rights and is committed to ensuring that human rights are never infringed in its operations.
-Human rights are considered throughout Mandatum Life’s operations and value chain, ranging from investment decisions to employment issues.
+Mandatum respects internationally recognised human rights and is committed to ensuring that human rights are never infringed in its operations.
+Human rights are considered throughout Mandatum’s operations and value chain, ranging from investment decisions to employment issues.

-Mandatum Life Investment Management is committed to responsible investing, and ESG issues form a key part of the investment risk management process.
-The company’s portfolio holdings are regularly monitored for human rights violations, based on the Global Compact.
-If violations are detected, Mandatum Life seeks to engage with the involved parties to rectify the issues.
+Mandatum’s investment management is committed to responsible investing, and ESG issues form a key part of the investment risk management process.
+The company’s portfolio holdings are regularly monitored for human rights violations as a part of norms-based screening.
+If violations are detected, Mandatum seeks to engage with the involved parties to rectify the issues.